 The texture can increase palatability too.
 If your pet is being fussy, try switching to a flaked, shredded or stew formula to try to peak their interest.

-Canned diets can be fed as a complete meal, but be cautious about your pet's dental health.
+For dog food types, canned diets can be fed as a complete meal, but be cautious about your pet's dental health.
 With no abrasion from chewing, many pets can develop severe periodontal issues.

 If solely soft foods are being fed, it is vital that you incorporate regular dental routines like tooth brushing, chews or supplements like water or food additives.